 Daenerys was a young girl of 13 when her brother gave her to Khal Drogo to be a wife.
 As a child, she becomes the Khaleesi of Drogo’s Khalasar and begins to gain emotional and mental strength.
 At 14, she gets pregnant, and her attitude and decision-making become polished.
 When her husband died, Daenerys admitted that she had learned her lesson on trust and consequences; this made her a woman of strength.

 History of the Past

 The history of the past is a crucial element that influences many characters in ‘A Game of Thrones.’
 Robert Baratheon hated the Targaryens so much that he placed a bounty over a young Daenerys and her child.
-However, his hatred came from the past as the woman he loved, Lyanna, died after allegedly getting abducted and raped by Rhaegar Targaryen.
+However, his hatred came from the past, as the woman he loved, Lyanna, died after allegedly getting abducted and raped by Rhaegar Targaryen.

 The Starks also had a rich history.
-According to records, they are the direct descendants of the First Men; this played a crucial role in Bran meeting the three-eyed raven.
+According to records, they are the direct descendants of the First Men; this played a crucial role in Bran meets the three-eyed raven.
 He learned the history of the seven kingdoms and realized it got made in the blood of the children of the forest.

 When Ned reached King’s Landing, he tried uncovering the truth about his friend, Jon Arryn’s death; this led to him realizing that Cersei’s children were not Robert’s.
 Without a history of the noble house, Ned would have never uncovered the truth about Cersei’s infidelity.

 Brotherhood and friendship were a vital part of the culture of Westeros as they fostered peace.
 Ned was a sworn brother to Robert, and they decided to take their brotherhood further by making their children marry.